Unsupervised Movement Detection in Indoor Positioning Systems of Production Halls: Computational Experiments

-We now move on to the application of the proposed approaches in a real-world example.
-This especially serves to further illustrate the functioning and benefits of a meaningful and reliable analysis of movement detection.
-We use data of our industry partner Arnold AG whose production hall is equipped with an indoor positioning system.
-The provided data comprise three-dimensional position coordinates of 401 devices.
-The considered period of time covers two months in which more than 3,5 millions of position events had been sent. \\ In order to achieve an overall analysis of the efficiency of the system, we repeat our steps for all devices.
+In order to get a general impression of the system's behavior, we firstly apply both algorithms separately on the events for all devices.
 In the following, we give an example analysis of the particular device with ID number 199.
-In this context, Figure \ref{fig:GeoEnergy199} gives a comprehensive overview of the movement of the device.
+In this context, Fig. \ref{fig:GeoEnergy199} gives an overview of the movement of the device.
 The layout of the production hall with the user-defined query regions is illustrated as well.

-Apart from many obvious movements along transport routes, there are also some regions of gatherings of points where no long distances were traveled.
-This may hint to slower movements, which are typical for storage processes in warehouses, but it might also be an indicator for undesirably sent data.
-To classify the events, we now apply the distance-based algorithm and set our parameters according to the already discussed visualization in Figure \ref{fig:Distance199} in Section \ref{sec:DistAlgo} which shows the mscw distance for each event.
-As explained above, we use $k = 10$ and $r = 1.5$ for our parameter setup which means that an event is deemed AME if the largest distance to one of its 10 predecessors succeeds 1.5 meters.
+Apart from many obvious movements along transport routes, there are also some regions of gatherings of points where short distances were traveled.
+This may hint to slower movements (i.e.~stops), which are typical for queues or storage processes in warehouses, but it might also be an indicator for undesirably sent data.
+To classify the events, we now apply the distance-based algorithm and set our parameters according to the already discussed visualization in Fig. \ref{fig:Distance199} in Section \ref{sec:DistAlgo} which shows the mscw distance for each event.
+We use $k = 10$ and $r = 1.5$ for our parameter setup which means that an event is deemed AME if the largest distance to one of its 10 predecessors exceeds 1.5 meters.
 Subsequently, we apply the time-based algorithm with $k = 10$ and $b = 15$ seconds.
 Hence, an event is classified as AME if its occurrence lies within 15 seconds of the 10th last event.
 This parameter setup seems reasonable considering the fact that a device sends position events every second if it awakes.
-However, a more liberal choice of $b$ might be justified as well if the user knows about a high fraction of actual movements which are disrupted by particular circumstances (e.g. due to queues).\\ The results of the distance-based and time-based classification criteria are both illustrated in Figure \ref{fig:ClassificationA} and Figure \ref{fig:ClassificationB}, respectively.
+However, a larger choice of $b$ might be justified as well if the user knows about a high fraction of actual movements which are disrupted by particular circumstances (e.g. due to queues).